Ontotext-AD/graphdb-helm/README.md

 Most of GraphDB's properties can be passed through `java_args`.
 Another option is to supply a `graphdb.properties` file.
 This file is provisioned on all GraphDB instances during GraphDB's startup using configmap `graphdb.masters.settingsConfigmap`.
 It can be overridden with other configmap containing the `graphdb.properties` file.
-The same configmap is used for the `settings.js` file as well.
+The same configmap is used for the `settings.js` and `users.js` files as well.

 The `graphdb.properties` file is also used for more complex security configurations such as LDAP, Oauth, Kerberos.